younasiqw/CSGO-CommendBOT-2019/README.md

 # **This version has a major issue**
 Typically after ~20 commends it stops working all together, despite closing Steam connection and relogging.
 Sometimes it works for a little more, most of the time it doesn't.
 You can do another 20 after restarting the script.

-# Future
-- Add back the colors
-- Add the ability to remove commends
-- Add the ability to commend three times with one account per 24 hours instead of once every 8 hours

 # Requirements
 - [NodeJS **v11 or later**](https://nodejs.org/)
 - [Little bit of JSON knowledge](https://www.json.org/)